Preventing Diabetes Problems

 Diabetes can lead to serious health problems such as heart disease, vision problems, nerve damage, and kidney disease.
 Learn more about preventing these diabetes problems and managing your diabetes.

 View or Print All Sections

 Diabetes can damage blood vessels and lead to heart disease and stroke.
-You can do a lot to prevent heart disease and stroke by managing your blood glucose, blood pressure, and cholesterol levels; and not smoking.
-Controlling your weight and being physically active are also important.
+You can do a lot to prevent heart disease and stroke by managing your blood glucose, blood pressure, and cholesterol levels; and by not smoking.

 Hypoglycemia occurs when your blood glucose drops too low.
 Certain diabetes medicines make low blood glucose more likely.
 You can prevent hypoglycemia by following your meal plan and balancing your physical activity, food, and medicines.
 Testing your blood glucose regularly can also help prevent hypoglycemia.

 Diabetic neuropathy is nerve damage that can result from diabetes.
 Different types of nerve damage affect different parts of your body.
 Managing your diabetes can help prevent nerve damage that affects your feet and limbs, and organs such as your heart.

 Diabetic kidney disease, also called diabetic nephropathy, is kidney disease caused by diabetes.
 You can help protect your kidneys by managing your diabetes and meeting your blood pressure goals.

 Diabetes can cause nerve damage and poor blood flow, which can lead to serious foot problems.
 Common foot problems, such as a callus, can lead to pain or an infection that makes it hard to walk.
 Get a foot checkup at each visit with your health care team.